-Where is CocoCay Island located?
+Where is CocoCay Bahamas Located?

 CocoCay was once named Little Stirrup Cay located in the chain of the Berry Islands.
 The Berry Island Archipelago is located about 55 miles north of Nassau.
 CocoCay is close to Norwegian Cruise Lines’ private island, Great Stirrup Cay.

-What’s Free at Perfect Day at CocoCay?
+What is Free at CocoCay?

 There’s a kid’s water play area with a pirate shipwreck as the focus called Captain Jack’s Galleon with slides and water cannons.
-Another no-cost area is Splashaway Bay water park plus sports courts on South Beach.
+Another free area is Splashaway Bay water park plus sports courts on South Beach.

 When your stomach starts to rumble, CocoCay offers five complimentary dining spots throughout the island.
 These include Skipper’s Grill, Chill Grill and three Snack Shacks.